apache/echarts-doc/en/option/series/radar.md

 **radar chart**

-Radar chart is mainly used to show multivariable data, such as the analysis of football player's each attribute.
-It relies on [radar](~radar) component.
+Radar chart is mainly used to show multi-variable data, such as the analysis of a football player's varied attributes.
+It relies [radar](~radar) component.

-Here is the sample of AQI which is showed in radar chart.
+Here is the example of AQI data which is presented in radar chart.

 ~[600x500](${galleryViewPath}radar-aqi&edit=1&reset=1)